Malacca Sultanate: Islam and Malay culture

-Certain elaborate ceremonies that blend Islamic traditions with local culture were also began taking shape during Malaccan era.
-One of the example was recorded during the reign of Muhammad Shah.
+Certain elaborate ceremonies that blend Islamic traditions with local culture were also created in the Malacca Sultanate.
+One example was recorded during the reign of Muhammad Shah.
 A special ceremony was held that marked the celebration of the 27th night of Ramadan, the Laylat al-Qadr.
 It began with a daytime procession, led by the Temenggung on elephant-back, conveying the Sultan's prayer mat to the mosque for Tarawih performed after the mandatory night prayers.
 On the following day the Sultan's turban would be carried in procession to the mosque.
 Similar ceremonies accompanied the grand celebrations of both Hari Raya Aidilfitri and Hari Raya Aidiladha.
 Apparently Malaccan Malay society had become so infused with the Islamic worldview that on the eve of the fall of Malacca, warriors at the court requested copies of two Islamic heroic epics, the Hikayat Amir Hamzah and the Hikayat Muhammad Hanafiah, to inspire them in battle the next day.
-These two epics, still read today, tell of heroes fighting in the defence of Islam.

-The rise of Malacca as a centre of Islam had a number of crucial implications.
-Firstly, Islam transformed the notion of kingship so that the Sultan was no longer viewed as divine, but as God's Khalifah (vice-gerent on earth).
+The rise of Malacca as a centre of Islam had a number of implications.
+Firstly, Islam transformed the notion of kingship so that the Sultan was no longer viewed as divine, but as God's Khalifah.
 Secondly, Islam was an important factor in enabling Malacca to foster good relations with other Islamic polities, including the Ottoman Empire, thereby attracting Muslim traders to Malacca.
 Thirdly, Islam brought many great transformation into Malaccan society and culture, and ultimately it became a definitive marker of a Malay identity.
 This identity was in turn enriched further through the standards set by Malacca in some important aspects of traditional Malay culture, notably in literature, architecture, culinary traditions, traditional dress, performing arts, martial arts, and royal court traditions.
-Over time, this common Malay cultural idiom came to characterise much of the Maritime Southeast Asia through the Malayisation.
+Over time, this common Malay cultural idiom came to characterise much of Maritime Southeast Asia through Malayisation.